 Taking a stroll down Park Lane is a must.
 It’s right in the middle of town.
 Park Lane is an award-winning street lined with art sculptures, galleries and restaurants.
 Head into Cactus for a margarita and Mexican-inspired eats or go next door to Park Lane Public House for happy hour featuring local beers and wine.
 For dessert, walk over to Lady Yum.
 Steps away from Park Lane, Lady Yum sells some of the best macarons we’ve had.
 They even sell wines and champagne by the glass to enjoy with your macaron (genius).

-There are lots of options for a fancier dinner, we ate at Trellis Restaurant located on the first floor of The Heathman Hotel.
+There are lots of options for a fancier dinner, we ate at Hearth located on the first floor of The Heathman Hotel.
 We loved our dinner of Pacific Northwest inspired fare, especially the scallops with pea shoots!

 It’s no secret that we ate well in Kirkland, in fact, we found one the best brunch spots we’ve ever experienced.
 I mean it, you guys.
 DERU Market, located off the beaten path in a neighborhood of homes, was incredible.
 Everything on the menu looked fantastic, but the seasonal brioche French Toast is a must.
 Ours had peaches and whipped cream, but depending on the season you might find a different fruit piled on top.
 We’ll be thinking of that brunch for a long time.